ArgoCanada/argo-dm/docs/rbr-arvor-parameters.md

 ### Change Pump Turnoff Depth

-Change MC28, CTD sensor Cut-Off pressure (Pump stop), to 0.
+Change MC28, CTD sensor Cut-Off pressure (Pump stop), to 0 (from default value 5).
 I think the float continues to collect despite the pump turning off so this might basically do nothing since there is no pump to turn off.

 Comandline: